-From Japanese sake made with pure Kyoto water to saba sushi (the traditional Kyoto sushi) to matcha soba and desserts, Kyoto's food scene offers a wide variety of local specialty dishes unique to Japan's ancient capital.
-Now, with the knowledge about what to eat in Kyoto and highlights of Kyoto prefecture's local food culture, you can fully savor your journey to this stunning city of shrines.
+From Japanese sake made with pure Kyoto water to saba sushi (the traditional Kyoto sushi), Kyoto's food scene offers a wide variety of local specialty dishes unique to Japan's ancient capital.
+Now, with the knowledge about what to eat in Kyoto and the highlights of Kyoto prefecture's local food culture, you can fully savor your journey to this city of shrines.